Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

     We have set the scopes section to include the `tasksmanager-backend-api` and `tasksmanager-backend-processor` app ids, as those will be the Dapr apps that need access to Azure Service Bus for publishing and consuming the messages.

-#### 3. Create an ACA Dapr Component file for Pub/Sub API using Azure Service Bus
+#### 3. Create an ACA Dapr Component file for Pub/Sub API Using Azure Service Bus

 Add a new files **aca-components** as shown below: